Bullying at work

 Gather evidence

-If you think you are being bullied keep copies of any relevant supporting information, like notes or emails.
-Check your employer’s policy on bullying and harassment and follow the guidelines.
+If you think you are being bullied keep copies of any relevant supporting information, such as notes or emails.
+Check your employer’s anti-bullying policy and follow its guidelines.

 Get advice